cogeotiff/rio-cogeo/README.rst

   # Create a COGEO with JPEG profile and the first 3 bands of the data
   $ rio cogeo mydataset.tif mydataset_jpeg.tif -b 1,2,3

+  # Create a COGEO with JPEG profile and the first 3 bands of the data and add internal mask
+  $ rio cogeo mydataset.tif mydataset_jpeg.tif -b 1,2,3 --add-mask

   # Create a COGEO without compression and with 1024x1024 block size
   $ rio cogeo mydataset.tif mydataset_raw.tif --co BLOCKXSIZE=1024 --co BLOCKYSIZE=1024 --cog-profile raw